tradingeconomics/tradingeconomics/python/README.md

 We support Python 2.7

 Then you need to install the tradingeconomics package.
-And you can do so in a variety of ways.
+You can do so in a variety of ways.

 Install the tradingeconomics package using pip, a package management system used to install and manage software packages written in Python.
 In Windows Command Prompt or Linux bash type:
 ```bash
 pip install tradingeconomics
 ```